chloeekk/chloeekk.github.io/posts/obsidian-templates/index.md

 ## Templater Plugin: A More Powerful Template Solution

 If you feel the core Templates plugin's features are insufficient, you can try the community plugin Templater.
-It provides more powerful features, including JavaScript scripts, user-defined functions, dynamic content generation, etc.
+It provides more powerful features, including JavaScript scripts, user-defined functions, and dynamic content generation.
+Before installing third-party extensions for the first time, review how to [install, evaluate, and manage Obsidian community plugins](https://chloevolution.com/posts/obsidian-plugins/).

 ### Templater vs Templates: Which to Choose?